BleachDev/BleachHack/README.md

 Download [fabric for minecraft 1.14](https://fabricmc.net/use/)
 Download the lastest compiled version of bleachhack from the releases section
-Put the jar in your forge mods foler
+Put the jar in your mods foler
-Add [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api/files) to your mods folder
 ???
 Profit